Kingdom Under Fire: A War of Heroes: Plot

 Kingdom Under Fire is set in the fantasy land of Bersia and covers the struggle between the forces of light (Humans, Dwarves, and Elves) and the forces of dark (Ogres, Orcs, Undead, and others).
 One hundred years before the events of the game, an epic war was waged between the two forces until finally a legendary group known as the Knights of Xok defeated the forces of dark and brought peace to the land of Bersia.

+Development

+The game was announced in January 2000.

 Reception

-In the United States, Kingdom Under Fire sold 20,000 copies by October 2001.
-Preorders reached 250,000 units in South Korea before its release.

-John Lee reviewed the PC version of the game for Next Generation, rating it three stars out of five, and stated that "A potential treasure cruise for gamers, Kingdom missed the boat by a hair."

-The game received mixed or average reviews on the review aggregator websites Metacritic and GameRankings, with both very positive and negative responses from critics.
+The game received mixed reviews according to the review aggregation website Metacritic.
 The hero missions were unfavourably compared with Blizzard's Diablo games.
 The difficulty was claimed to be too high by some reviewers, with hero units unbalanced and the game's AI also found lacking.
 The game's graphics were considered good or passable, though the animations limited, but the audio and story were praised by critics.
+John Lee of NextGen said, "A potential treasure cruise for gamers, Kingdom misses the boat by a hair."

+The game sold 20,000 units in the U.S. by October 2001.

+Sequels

+Several sequels to the game have been released: